Daniilms/Weather-App/README.md

 ## About

 This is a Weather App.
-You can choose city and check for current temperature in there.
+You can choose a city and check out the forecast.

 ## Current status

-This application is already working, but I want to add some new features that will improve the experience of using this application.
+This application is already working, but I want to add some new features that will enhance the experience of using this application.

 ## Running localy